Last Updated on May 5, 2021 by Red Nomad OZ

 Or the possibility that the large snake we saw on the road in to the Caves complex wasn’t a loner.

-So leaving questions like whether the family group were locals and accustomed to the area’s hazards; whether or not the kids were up to a hike through the long, dry grass; and indeed whether they would find a few holes in the ground as interesting as I did; aside, I took the easy way out.
+I didn’t question whether the family group were locals and accustomed to the area’s hazards.
+Or whether the kids were up to a hike through the long, dry grass.
+Or whether they would find a few holes in the ground as interesting as I did.
+Instead, I took the easy way out.

 ‘We thought so,’ I replied!